-Five PropTech terms you need to know
+Five PropTech definitions real estate pros need to know in 2020

 It's 2020, and the days of PropTech being a new, poorly-known thing are long gone.
 Sure, it's still disruptive, but it's anything but a small field: according to Unissu, between 2018 and 2019 investors poured over $28 billion into PropTech companies large and small, empowering the industry to solve challenges from energy efficiency to parking to tenant experience and beyond.

 However, while the field may be big, it's still poorly defined for plenty of professionals in the built environment fields and even for those working within PropTech itself.
-Here are a handful of the most important PropTech terms you need to know, regardless of your job description.
+Here are a handful of the most important PropTech definitions you need to know, regardless of your job description.

-the most important takeaway is that many of these terms are relative and mean different things to different people.
+The most important takeaway is that many of these terms are relative and mean different things to different people.

 There's nowhere better to start than with PropTech itself.
-PropTech is technologies (or in some contexts, tech companies) that improve some part of the property business.
+PropTech means technologies (or in some contexts, tech companies) that improve some part of the property business.
 While this typically means real estate, it could also reference other parts of the built world, such as architecture or transit (particularly parking).

 Construction is a bit of a grayer area.
 While tech that affects construction itself is widely called "ConTech", whether or not this is a subset of PropTech or something else entirely is up for discussion.
 For now, it's best to keep construction uses in the back of your mind when you hear PropTech mentioned.